 By showcasing your customers, people have a chance to see your brand in real.
 It is also a good way to create word-of-mouth because your customers will tend to share your website with their friends.

-Now, you know a lot about social proof theory, its impact, and how to apply it to your marketing strategies.
+Now, you know a lot about social proof theory, its impact, social proof psychology in marketing, and how to apply it to your marketing strategies.

 Hubspot tries to increase its subscribers by using the wisdom of crowd effect.
 Lots of people are following articles about digital marketing developments, don't fall behind!